English Español

 Education

-Education is an investment in our future, and the government should treat it that way — by increasing teachers’ pay, equitably funding public education, and helping more students have access to quality, affordable higher education.
+Education is an investment in our future, and the government should treat it that way — by increasing teacher pay, equitably funding public education, and helping more students access quality, affordable higher education, whether that is a four year college or a local community college.

 Increase resources for our public schools.
-Our public schools can’t give our children the education they deserve without sufficient funds.
-That’s why I have advocated for critical funding and support for our local school districts, particularly those like the Allentown School District that have historically received less funding.
-Through my position on the House Committee on Education and Labor, I secured billions in federal funding for Pennsylvania schools during the COVID-19 crisis to make sure schools could reopen safely, students could catch up, and provide schools with the extra resources needed to address the effects of the pandemic.
+Our public schools can’t give our children the education they deserve without sufficient funds and staffing.
+That’s why I have advocated for critical funding and support for our local school districts, including those like the Allentown School District that have historically received less funding.
 When I helped pass the American Rescue Plan, the Allentown School District alone received approximately $100 million in federal funding, and schools throughout Pennsylvania received $5 billion.
-This funding continues to be used today to ensure schools can remain open safely and students continue learning in their classrooms.
-And that’s why I support the Rebuild America’s Schools Act, which would authorize bold infrastructure investment in public school facilities to create jobs, improve educational equity, and ensure better working conditions for teachers and school employees.
+This funding continues to be used today to ensure schools can remain open and students can continue learning in their classrooms.
+As a member of the House Committee on Education and Labor, I support the Rebuild America’s Schools Act, which would authorize bold infrastructure investment in public school facilities to create jobs, improve educational equity, and ensure better working conditions for teachers and school employees.

 Put us on a path toward universal preschool education.
-Investing in our children even earlier than kindergarten enhances their development and leads to later success, that's why I have worked to increase funding for Head Start, the most effective early childhood development program ever created.
-I’m also a cosponsor of the Child Care for Working Families Act, which will make early learning programs and childcare more affordable for working families.
-And, as we saw clearly during the pandemic, high-quality, affordable child care and preschool are essential to many parents’ ability to remain in the workforce and to businesses’ ability to retain their employees.
+Investing in our children earlier than kindergarten enhances their development and leads to later success, which is why I have worked to increase funding for Head Start, the most effective early childhood development program ever created.
+While extremists threaten to gut or scrap programs like Head Start this election cycle, I will continue to use my vote to protect this essential service.
+I’m also a cosponsor of the bipartisan Child Care for Working Families Act, which will make early learning programs and childcare more affordable for working families.
+High-quality, affordable child care and preschool are essential to many parents’ ability to remain in the workforce and to businesses’ ability to retain their employees.

 Back to Issues Main Page